2025 New York state elections

 Elections in New York took place throughout 2025.
 The general election was held on November 4, 2025.
 A state primary election was held on June 24, 2025.

 Federal elections

-No special elections to the United States Congress are scheduled to take place as of May 21, 2025.
+No special elections to the United States Congress took place in 2025.
 A special election in New York's 21st congressional district was expected to take place sometime in 2025 due to Elise Stefanik's expected resignation to take an ambassadorship, but her nomination was withdrawn by President Trump, allowing her to keep her congressional seat.

 State elections

 Senate District 22 special election

 A special election for New York's 22nd State Senate district took place on May 20, 2025.
 Senate District 8 represents a portion of Kings County, which is coextensive with the borough of Brooklyn in New York City.
 The vacancy was caused by the resignation of Democratic senator Simcha Felder in April 2025.
 Democratic nominee Sam Sutton defeated Republican and Conservative nominee Nachman Caller by 35 points in a district handily won by Donald Trump in the 2024 general election, due in part to the prevalence of Orthodox Jewish bloc voting.